-Following reset, the AD73322 is in its default condition which ensures that the device is in Control Mode and must be programmed or initialized from the DSP to start conversions.
-As communications between AD73322 and the DSP are interrupt driven, it is usually not practical to embed the initialization codes into the body of the initialization routine.
+Following reset, the AD73311L is in its default condition, which ensures that the device is in Control Mode and must be programmed or initialized from the DSP to start conversions.
+As communications between AD73311L and the DSP are interrupt driven, it is usually not practical to embed the initialization codes into the body of the initialization routine.
 It is more practical to put the sequence of initialization codes in a data (or program) memory buffer and to access this buffer with a pointer that is updated on each interrupt.
 If a circular buffer is used, it allows the interrupt routine to check when the circular buffer pointer has wrapped around-at which point the initialization sequence is complete.

-In FSLB configurations, a single control word per codec per sample period is sent to the AD73322 whereas in nonFSLB, it is possible to initialize the device in a single sample period provide the SCLK rate is programmed to a high rate.
-It is also possible to use autobuffering in which case an interrupt is generated when the entire initialization sequence has been sent to the AD73322.
+In FSLB configurations, a single control word per codec per sample period is sent to the AD73311L whereas in nonFSLB, it is possible to initialize the device in a single sample period provided the SCLK rate is programmed to a high rate.
+It is also possible to use autobuffering, in which case an interrupt is generated when the entire initialization sequence has been sent to the AD73311L.

-Running the AD73322 with ADCs or DACs in Power-Down The programmability of the AD73322 allows the user flexibility in choosing what sections of the AD73322 need be powered up.
-This allows better matching of the power consumption to the application requirements as the AD73322 offers two ADCs and two DACs in any combination.
-The AD73322 always interfaces to the DSP in a standard way regardless of what ADC or DAC sections are enabled or disabled.
-Therefore the DSP will expect to receive two ADC samples per sample period and to transmit two DAC samples per sample period.
-If a particular ADC is disabled (in power-down) then its sample value will be invalid.
-Likewise a sample sent to a DAC which is disabled will have no effect.
+Running the AD73311L with ADCs or DACs in Power-Down The programmability of the AD73311L allows the user flexibility in choosing which sections of the AD73311L need be powered up.
+This allows better matching of the power consumption to the application requirements as the AD73311L offers an ADC and a DAC in any combination.
+The AD73311L always interfaces to the DSP in a standard way regardless of whether the ADC or DAC sections are enabled or disabled.
+Therefore, the DSP will expect to receive an ADC samples per sample period and to transmit two DAC samples per sample period.
+If the ADC is disabled (in power-down), its sample value will be invalid.
+Likewise, a sample sent to a DAC that is disabled will have no effect.

-There are two distinct phases of operation of the AD73322: initialization of the device via each codec section's control registers, and operation of the converter sections of each codec.
-The initialization phase involves programming the control registers of the AD73322 to ensure the required operating characteristics such as sampling rate, serial clock rate, I/O gain, etc. There are several ways in which the DSP can be programmed to initialize the AD73322.
+There are two distinct phases of operation of the AD73311L: initialization of the device via the control registers, and operation of the converter sections of each codec.
+The initialization phase involves programming the control registers of the AD73311L to ensure the required operating characteristics such as sampling rate, serial clock rate, I/O gain, etc. There are several ways in which the DSP can be programmed to initialize the AD73311L.
 These range from hard-coding a sequence of DSP SPORT Tx register writes with constants used for the initialization words, to putting the initialization sequence in a circular data buffer and using an autobuffered transmit sequence.
 Hard-coding involves creating a sequence of writes to the DSP's SPORT Tx buffer which are separated by loops or instructions that idle and wait for the next Tx interrupt to occur as shown in the code below.

+'''

-- ax0 = b#1000100100000100;
+ax0 = b#100000010000100;

-- tx0 = ax0;
+tx0 = ax0;

-- idle; {wait for tx register to send current word}
+idle; {wait for tx register to send current word}

+'''